sunfmin/mcp-apple-notes/README.md

 ## Todos

 - [ ] Apple notes are returned in the HTML format.
 We should turn them to Markdown and embed that
-- [ ] Chunk source content using recursive text splitter or markdown text splitter
-- [ ] Add an option to use custom embeddings model
+- [ ] Add support for note attachments and images
-- [ ] More control over DB - purge, custom queries, etc.
-- [x] Storing notes in Notes via Claude
+- [x] Organize notes in a dedicated folder
+- [ ] Add support for note deletion and updates